 Summary

-Although wool may not always be a high-priced commodity, proper management of its production can make the difference between little or no wool income and a modest but real income.
+Although wool is not a high-priced commodity, proper management of its production can make the difference between little or no wool income.
+The choice is up to the flock manager.

 |